mwcproject/wallet713/docs/usage.md

 ### Transaction proofs (mwcmq only)

-Thanks to the use of mwcmq, mwc713 supports proving that a particular amount was sent in a transaction to a particular grinbox recipient address.
+Thanks to the use of mwcmq, mwc713 supports proving that a particular amount was sent in a transaction to a particular mwcbox recipient address.
 It relies on the fact that a recipient needs to return a message to the sender in order to build a valid transaction.
 As part of that, the recipient need their private key to receive and process the sender's original message, as well as in order to sign and send back the response to the sender.
 The sender can then use this information to generate a proof that can be sent to Bob or a third party, (say Carol) that says that if a particular transaction kernel is visible on the blockchain, a certain mwcmq address has received a transaction of a certain amount. **This can only be used for transactions that have been sent using mwcmq and you need mwc713 to generate and validate a transaction proof.**

 In the below example,
 1. Alice wants to send Bob 1.337 mwc and prove to Carol that this transaction has occurred.